pekingduck/metadsf/README.md

 Currently GIF(`.gif`), TIFF (`.tif` or `.tiff`), PNG(`.png`) and JPEG(`.jpeg`, `.jpg`, `.jpe`) files are allowed.

-See Appendix I for a complete list of picture types.
+See Appendix I for the complete list of picture types.

 #### `--export-all-pictures`
 Export embedded pictures to files.
 Exported files are named `<ORIGINAL_FILENAME>_<PICTURE_TYPE>_<NUMBER>.<EXT>`.